CodingItWrong/rails-docker-mac/README.md

 ### Install Docker

 First, you need to install [Docker for Mac](https://docs.docker.com/docker-for-mac/).
-It's currently in public beta, but is much simpler than using the full release, which isn't optimized for Mac.

 The installation is just a one-time thing, of course: once you've done this, you don't need to do it again, at least until Jony Ive releases a new thinner MacBook Pro.

 ### Configure Docker and Docker Compose